GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

   determining whether a user is rate limited.
 Default: 6 hours.

 ### How to trigger
+Repeatedly submit Verify Info (5 times).

+### How to make this step fail
 Attempt verification with an SSN that does not begin with 900 or 666;
 it will fail.
-Repeat until you are rate limited.

 ### UI effects
 After failing for the final time, the user will be redirected to a